Stephanie Nguyen (politician)

-Stephanie Nguyen is an American politician in the California State Assembly representing the 10th district.
+Stephanie Nguyen (born April 17, 1979) is an American politician in the California State Assembly representing the 10th district.
 Elected in 2022, she previously served on the Elk Grove City Council after being appointed in 2017.

 Early life and education

 Nguyen was born in the United States to refugees from Vietnam.
 She received a bachelor's degree in humanities from Sacramento State University, aspiring to be a teacher.

 Career

 Nguyen previously served as executive director of Asian Resources Inc., a Sacramento-based nonprofit organization supporting Asian Americans and immigrants.

 Nguyen was appointed to the Elk Grove City Council in 2017 after incumbent Steve Ly was elected mayor.
 She served through 2022, representing the 4th district.

 California Assembly

 Nguyen was elected to the California State Assembly for the 10th district in 2022.
 The Sacramento County district includes Elk Grove, Florin, Vineyard and parts of Sacramento.
 The district, previously numbered the 9th district, was represented by Democrat Jim Cooper who retired to run for Sheriff of Sacramento County.

 She placed first in the nonpartisan blanket primary with 29.9% of the vote, advancing to the general election alongside fellow Democrat and Sacramento City Councilmember Eric Guerra.
 She defeated Guerra in the general election with 53.8% of the vote.
 Oil interests reportedly spent $979,000 supporting Nguyen through independent expenditures.